vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/5_Energy_and_Power_Units.md

 [^25]: Chapter 20 will explore what might be learned from utility bills.

-[^26]: Propane is often used in more remote lo- cations as a substitute for natural gas when the pipeline infrastructure for natural gas is absent.
+[^26]: Propane is often used in more remote locations as a substitute for natural gas when the pipeline infrastructure for natural gas is absent.

 [^27]: Based on a capacity of 200 L, pulling in chilly water at 5°C and heating it to 55°C, thereby requiring 200 kg x 50 C kcal.
-It is interesting to reflect on the notion that 200 L of water can be heated by 50°C for only 2 L of liquid fuel: 1% of the water vol- ume in fuel.
-If heating to boiling, it would take twice as much fuel, so 2% of the wa- ter volume.
-Seems like a good bargain- especially for backpackers who want to boil water and have to lug the fuel around to do so.
+It is interesting to reflect on the notion that 200 L of water can be heated by 50°C for only 2 L of liquid fuel: 1% of the water volume in fuel.
+If heating to boiling, it would take twice as much fuel, so 2% of the water volume.
+Seems like a good bargainespecially for backpackers who want to boil water and have to lug the fuel around to do so.
 Inefficiencies in getting heat into the water might require more like 10% fuel vol- ume.
 5.8 Electrical Power
 Electronic interactions are governed by charges pushing on each other.
 For the purposes of this course, we need only understand a few concepts.
 The first is voltage.